wp-plugins/functionscapacitor/readme.txt

 = Is it safe ? =

 Yes !
-And you can install functionsCapacitor on WordPress MU.
+And you can install functionsCapacitor on WPMU or WPMS.

 * functionsCapacitor not execute or eval users input (function name or arguments).
 * functionsCapacitor output is managed by WordPress itself, and related to users role.